zwopple/PocketSocket/README.md

 ##### Gotchas

-* PSWebSocket does not ever retain itself, you must keep a strong reference to it while the connection is open
+* PSWebSocket does not ever retain itself, you must keep a strong reference to it
 * PSWebSocket will always enable compression if the server supports it
 * PSWebSocket will timeout the open call based on the timeout interval set on the NSURLRequest